FACTBOX-As Brexit transition period ends, what does that mean for airlines?

+There are growing fears of a no-deal scenario after British Prime Minister Boris Johnson and EU chief executive Ursula von der Leyen gave themselves until Sunday to decide their next steps after failing to overcome persistent rifts on Wednesday.

-If the two sides cannot agree a deal, there is a risk that flights will be grounded, but neither side wants that and a basic connectivity arrangement is expected.
+If the two sides cannot agree a deal, there is a risk that flights between them could be grounded, but the EU announced contingency measures on Thursday aimed at preventing this.

 CURRENT DEAL